 Application : Applied Explanation on : application of the practice Notice of the Company's AGM is advertised in at least one mainstream newspaper on the date on which it is despatched to shareholders.
 Such Notice is also announced in advance through the Bursa LINK.
 The Notice is issued together with the annual report in electronic form and the abridged version of the annual report.
-30 clear days' notice was given for the 2017 AGM, which is more than the minimum 21 days of notice required to be given.
-For the AGM in 2018, the Company intends to maintain the practice of giving more than the minimum prescribed notice, to allow shareholders sufficient time to make arrangements to attend the meeting.
-When the AGM Notice is despatched, it will also incorporate detailed advice and instructions on members' entitlement to attend the meeting, appoint proxies and the address and deadline for lodgement of Proxy Forms.
-An Administrative Guide that is sent together with the AGM Notice and Proxy Form also provides pertinent information on the venue of the meeting, parking, directions to the registration and meeting halls and the registration process, to facilitate shareholders' attendance and assist them in their registration.
-In compliance with MMLR, all resolutions tabled at the 21st AGM in May 2017 had been voted by poll via e-polling for more expeditious verification and counting of votes.
-The Company will conduct the voting via e-polling for the proposed resolutions to be tabled at the 22nd AGM.
-Explanation for : departure Large companies are requi red to complete the columns below.
-Non-large companies are encouraged to complete the columns be elow.
+32 clear days' notice was given for the 2018 AGM, which is more than the minimum 21 days of notice required to be given.
+For the AGM in 2019, the Company gave notice of 27 days which was more than the minimum prescribed notice, to allow shareholders sufficient time to make arrangements to attend the meeting.
+Notification will be sent to shareholders that the 2018 Annual Report, 23 rd AGM Notice, Proxy Form and Administrative Guide are available on the Company's website.
+The 23 rd AGM Notice also incorporates detailed advice and instructions on members' entitlement to attend the meeting, appoint proxies and the address and deadline for lodgement of Proxy Forms.
+The Administrative Guide provides key information on the venue of the meeting, parking, directions to the registration and meeting halls and the registration process, to facilitate shareholders' attendance and assist them in their registration.
+In compliance with MMLR, all resolutions tabled at the 22 nd AGM in May 2018 had been voted by poll via e-polling for more expeditious verification and counting of votes.
+The Company will conduct the voting via e-polling for the proposed resolutions to be tabled at the 23 rd AGM.
+Explanation for : departure Large companies are requi to complete the columns be red to complete the columns below.
+Non-large companies are encouraged elow.
 Measure : Timeframe :